Sensirion/python-i2c-scd/README.md

 # Python Driver for Sensirion I²C Carbon Dioxide Sensor

+<b>This driver repository is deprecated.
+The Python SCD4x driver has been moved to [https://github.com/Sensirion/python-i2c-scd4x](https://github.com/Sensirion/python-i2c-scd4x).</b>

 This repository contains the Python driver to communicate with Sensirion SCD4x CO2 sensors using the I²C interface.